tanprogrammer/Al-Komi---INST326-Final-Project/README.md

 * The game continues until the deck is empty and a winner is declared.
 * Table cards, current scores, and your hand are displayed clearly every round.
 * If your hand becomes empty and the deck still has cards, you will be re-dealt automatically.
+Background work in the script: When you play a turn, your card is frist added to the table, then the computer takes a turn and their play is evaulated.
+After that the table is updated again for your to play again.
+If we had more time we wanted to work on printing this process to the terminal so the palyers have a clear idea of whats going on.

 ## Anotated Biblography
 EgyBasra – https://www.egybasra.com/